khalid-saqr/Mars-Near-Surface-Turbulence/README.md

 If you use this repository in research, please cite:

 1. the companion manuscript:
    - K.M.
-Saqr (2026) **Cross-Mission Evidence on Reduced Closures and State-Space Relations in Mars Near-Surface Turbulence**
+Saqr (2026) **Evidence for non-Universal Reduced Closures and Sol-Dependent State-Space Relations in Mars Near-Surface Turbulence**
 2. the relevant NASA PDS bundles used as source data
 3. this GitHub repository